kevinawalsh/betterfiledialog/README.md

       }

       public static void click(Dialog parent) {

-        // Step 3: When you need a popup, call just one function String choice = BetterFileDialog.openFile(parent,
+        // Step 2: When you need a popup, call just one function String choice = BetterFileDialog.openFile(parent,
             "Pick Your Best Pic", dir,
+            new BetterFileDialog.Filter("Tarballs", ".tar", ".tar.gz", ".tgz"),
             BetterFileDialog.JPG_FILTER,
             BetterFileDialog.PNG_FILTER,
             BetterFileDialog.ANY_FILTER);
         if (choice == null)
           System.out.println("Cancelled, goodbye!");
         else
           System.out.println("You picked: " + choice);
       }

     }
 ```

 ## Requirements, Compiling and Running Client Applications

-To compile and run your application:

-1. Put `betterfiledialog.jar` and one of the three SWT files (`swt-linux.jar`,
+To compile and run your application, put `betterfiledialog.jar` and one of the
-   `swt-macos.jar`, or `swt-windows.jar`) in your `CLASSPATH`.
+three SWT files (`swt-linux.jar`, `swt-macos.jar`, or `swt-windows.jar`) in your

-2. On MacOS, add `-XstartOnMainThread` as a JVM option when starting your app.
+`CLASSPATH`.

 `BetterFileDialog` was designed for Java 17, though it likely works on later
 versions and could likely be compiled for earlier versions.
 It uses Eclipse SWT
 under the cover.

-To compile `BetterFileDialog` itself, use the provided `Makefile` by just running `cd
+To compile `BetterFileDialog` itself, use the provided `Makefile` by
-src && make` on Linux.
-For other platforms, adjust the `Makefile`, or just run
+running `make` and `make demo` on Linux or MacOS.
+For Windows, try runing the
-the `javac` and `jar` commands from the `Makefile` manually.
+`javac` and `jar` commands from the `Makefile` manually.

 ## API